End Of Day Banking

-If for some reason you need to leave the banking screen and come back and finish it later you can click the Hold button and next time you return to the banking screen everything will remain as it previously was.
+If for some reason you need to leave the banking screen and come back and finish it later you can click the Save the current details and come back later button and next time you return to the banking screen everything will remain as it previously was.

 But assuming you chose to finalise you will first be prompted to confirm and then a couple of things can happen.
 If the cash wasn't balanced, which would have previously been indicated by a red message in the Counted Under/Over, then you will be prompted with a message like this.

 It will tell you that the drawer is not balancing and confirm you wish to continue.
 If you are happy to continue despite this then click Yes.
 If the cash did balance then you won't be prompted with this message and will just get the following prompt.

 These are a series of reports that you may wish to print for your permanent record each day.
 The most common of these is the Reconciliation Report which shows all the cash flow for that day, and it will look something like this.
 And that is it, your banking is now done.